alphagov/govuk-import-export-prototype/guidance/get-permission-to-import-or-export-alcohol-fuel-or-tobacco-excise-goods.markdown

 - going to someone who is registered with HMRC as a blender, bottler, labeller or approved bulk importer

 You must not export Scotch whisky in a wooden cask or holder.

+If you need to prove the authenticity of your whisky, contact certificates.sdvs@hmrc.gsi.gov.uk to apply for a certificate of age and origin.

 ### Irish whiskey and poteen (potin)